hypriot/blog/content/faq.md

 ```

 Please note, that you can either use your WiFi password directly or encrypted with `wpa_passphrase`.
 If you use the plain password use quotes around your password (e.g `psk="s3cr3t"`), if you use an encrypted key you have to use it _without_ quotes (e.g. `psk=1acd324e...`).

+Adjust the line with `country=` to your country code.

 After turning on your Raspberry Pi Zero it should be connected to your WiFi and reachable at `black-pearl.local` (or your hostname of choice).